USEPA/USEEIO/import_factors_exio/README.md

 # Generating Import Factors from Exiobase

+"generate_import_factors.py" will pulls the Exiobase data and merges with BEA.
+You do not need to run “Exiobase_downloads.py”.

 ## BEA API Access

 To pull data on service imports from the US Bureau of Economic Analysis (BEA) by service category, country, and year, register for the BEA API at https://apps.bea.gov/api/signup/.